 - Additional Information: F-1 Student Employment On & Off Campus

 - What Employers Should Know About Hiring International Students (pdf)

 Curricular Practical Training (CPT)

-- Curricular Practical Training overview for qualifying and applying (pdf)
+- Curricular Practical Training Requirements and Application (pdf)

 Optional Practical Training (OPT)

 - Optional Practical Training (OPT) Info Handout (pdf)